assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-final2-draft.md

 A1 and A2 messages.
 Salt Channel v3 SHOULD use "SCv3------" and
 v4 SHOULD use "SCv4------" and so on.

-The server also has the ability to specify a higher-level layer protocol in the A2 message.
+The server can OPTIONALLY specify an application protocol on top of PoT in the A2/P2 field.
 This way a client can determine whether there is any use of connecting to the server.
+Note, the application layer has to decide whether publishing this information affects the overall security in any way.
+If the server does not wish to reveal any information about the layer above, the server MUST use the value "----------" for this field.

 Note that messages A1 and A2 together form a complete session.
 An M1 message following A1 and A2 MUST be considered a *new* session that is completely independent of the previous A1A2 session.

 M1